BluePigeons/Polyglot/README.md

 The IIIF images for the University of Edinburgh are stored within the University of Edinburgh's experimental LUNA database and presented in the Editing pages of the site by linking to their URL - this means that if loading this code as it is you will need the relevant access credentials to load the University of Edinburgh's Collections.
 Alternatively you are free to create your own copy edited to link through to your own databases.

-The Polyanno package is looking the variable "imageViewing" to be defined which is done here through firstly checking cookies for an "imageViewing" defined, and then if it is not, it is setting it by reconstructing the unique University of Edinburgh LUNA URL from the URL parameter after "/editors/".
+The Polyanno package is looking the variable **imageViewing** to be defined which is done here through firstly checking cookies for an **imageViewing** defined, and then if it is not, it is setting it by reconstructing the unique University of Edinburgh LUNA URL from the URL parameter after "/editors/".

 ![alt text](https://github.com/BluePigeons/Polyglot/blob/master/examples/screenshots/Screen%20Shot%202016-09-02%20at%2012.00.57.png "Editing Page URL Screenshot")